Nitikachoudhary66/Weather_app/README.md

 Special thanks to Love Babbar for his Web Development course, which helped make this project possible.
 The OpenWeatherMap API has been instrumental in providing the weather data.
 Contact
-For any questions, feedback, or inquiries, you can reach out to me via email: anantaggcsai@gmail.com.
+For any questions, feedback, or inquiries, you can reach out to me via email:Choudharynitika259@gmail.com.
 ## Final Thoughts

 I hope you find WeatherSense useful for checking weather conditions in your area or any city you're interested in.
 Enjoy using the app and stay informed about the weather!